Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Introduction

-The control scheme utilized here for Dicke-state engineering relies on smoothly-varying control fields expanded over a truncated random Fourier basis of functions.
-The global maxima of the relevant figure of merit (target-state fidelity) as a function of the expansion coefficients of the control field are obtained by combining a Nelder-Mead type local-optimization method~\cite{NRcBook} and the multistart-based clustering algorithm that facilitates the search for global extrema~\cite{TornZilinskasBook}.
-In this manner, both the shortest possible times required for high-fidelity realizations of Dicke and $W$ states, as well as the corresponding optimal control fields, are obtained.
+The control scheme utilized here, which is based on the dCRAB algorithm~\cite{rach_dressing_2015}, relies on a smoothly-varying control field expanded over a truncated random Fourier basis of functions.
+The global maxima of the relevant figure of merit (target-state fidelity) as a function of the expansion coefficients of the control field acting in the $z$ direction are obtained by combining the Nelder-Mead simplex method for local optimization~\cite{NRcBook} and the multistart-based clustering algorithm that facilitates the search for global extrema~\cite{TornZilinskasBook}.
+In this manner, both the shortest possible times required for high-fidelity realizations of $W$ ($a=1$) and genuine Dicke states ($a\geq 2$), as well as the corresponding optimal control fields, are obtained in arrays with up to $N=9$ qubits.
+Based on our numerical results, we establish power-law scalings with $N$ of the shortest possible state-preparation times for $W$ and $a=2$ Dicke states.
+Finally, we demonstrate the robustness of our state-engineering scheme against small control-field distortions from the optimal pulse shape, a small leakage of this field away from the actuator qubit, and its small misalignment (tilt) from the nominal $z$ direction.

 The remainder of this paper is structured as follows.
-To begin with, the definition and basic properties of Dicke states are reviewed in Sec.~\ref{DickeStatesReview}.
-In Sec.~\ref{ControlHeisenberg} the main Lie-algebraic results pertaining to the controllability of spin-$1/2$ chains with nearest-neighbor Heisenberg-type coupling are recapitulated.
-The following, Sec.~\ref{SubspControlHeisenberg} covers in detail the subspace controllability of the same class of systems.
-Section~\ref{DickeDynamGener} specifies the system under investigation and the control objectives, as well as describing in detail the methodology for finding optimal control fields.
-The main findings of this work are presented and discussed in detail in Sec.~\ref{ResDiscuss}.
-Finally, the paper is rounded out in Sec.~\ref{SummConcl}, which also contains a brief summary of its principal findings.
+The definition and basic properties of Dicke states are reviewed in Sec.~\ref{DickeStatesReview}.
+In Sec.~\ref{ControlHeisenberg} the main Lie-algebraic results pertaining to the controllability of spin-$1/2$ chains with nearest-neighbor Heisenberg-type coupling are recapitulated, while Sec.~\ref{SubspControlHeisenberg} covers in detail the subspace controllability of the same class of systems.
+Section~\ref{DickeDynamGener} frames the problem at hand as a quantum-control problem, as well as describing the methodology for finding optimal control fields.
+The main results of this work are presented for an idealized system in Sec.~\ref{IdealSysResults}, while in Sec.~\ref{SchemeRobustness} we discuss the effects of various real-world imperfections.
+Finally, the paper is rounded out in Sec.~\ref{SummConcl}, which also contains a short summary of its principal findings.